 The hotel and villa surrounds the pool, fish pond and garden that serve as an organic center of orientation.
 The sounds of breeze passing through the tall trees intermingle with the rush of water and melodious chirping of birds to provide the perfect relaxation for you.

 In the evening, you can stroll into the center of the crowd Prawirotaman, enjoy live music in the cafe with friends or with a fellow traveller while planning your next day’s trips.

 Duta Garden Hotel& Boutique Villa is an excellent choice from which to explore Yogyakarta or to simply relax and rejuvenate.

 Duta Hotel Group

 Is a group of small hotels in Yogyakarta and is member of the Java-Bali Accommodations, a network of accommodation hospitality business in Java and Bali.
-The Duta Garden Hotel Group consists of the Delta Homestay, the Duta Garden Hotel and Boutique Villa, and the Duta Guest House, all located in the Prawirotaman area, managed by one of the lodging pioneers in Yogyakarta.
+The Duta Garden Hotel Group consists of the Duta Garden Hotel and Boutique Villa, the Duta Guest House, and the Delta Homestay, all located in the Prawirotaman area, managed by one of the lodging pioneers in Yogyakarta.

 Prawirotaman is a well-known area in Yogyakarta.
 It came into prominence in the 19th century as the “kampong” (village), where soldiers of the Yogyakarta Sultanate Special Forces called “Prawirotomo” resided.
 The Prawirotomo soldiers were renowned for their fighting skills and could never be defeated.